kenken64/iot-door-sensor/README.md

 Lastly, copy all the files from the angular app /dist directory to the nginx web server root directory e.g. /var/www/html

 ## Google Firebase

+Its must to have Google account

-1. Create a firebase real time database project
+1. Create a firebase real time database project following this link https://firebase.google.com/

 ## Install and start redis server